 “He was interested in creating big cathedral spaces for aesthetic reasons,” says Jeremy Myerson, professor of design at the Royal College of Art.

 “But actually it was very useful for managers because no walls meant they could supervise workers in this open space and keep an eye on them.
 It was all about control.”

-Every time I’m in a WeWork or similar trendy coworking office, they seem to be getting more and more subdivided: they’re discovering that members will almost always pay a premium for a tiny glass-walled interior closet compared to a seat in an open bullpen.
+Every time I’m in a WeWork or similar coworking office, they seem to be getting more and more subdivided: they’re discovering that members will almost always pay a premium for a tiny glass-walled interior closet compared to a seat in an open bullpen.
 Which shows you that the closer the decision making is to the actual occupants, the higher the premium becomes on privacy.
 And if you visit even the newest and best-amenitized corporate open plan offices, you’ll find huge waiting lists for the conference rooms, people running in and out to take phone calls, and those giant headphones everywhere.
-(A friend at one of these told me their colleagues were starting to ditch their Bose noise-cancelling headphones for the industrial ones worn by lumberjacks.)
+(A friend at one of these told me their colleagues were starting to replace their Bose noise-cancelling headphones with the industrial ones worn by lumberjacks.)